From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 Nuremberg is a city answering to its past for a better future.
 In doing so, it has proclaimed itself as the “City of Peace and Human Rights.”
 The artwork that flanks the entrance to the Germanisches Nationalmuseum, created by Israeli artist Dani Karavan, symbolises this.

 The Way of Human Rights is an avenue comprised of 27, 9-metre high concrete pillars, each one inscribed with an article of the General Declaration of Human Rights in German and another language.
+Since the Declaration of Human Rights has 30 Articles in total, there are an additional two slabs on the ground and a tree to complete the symbolism.

 To further its commitment, Nuremberg’s Foundation has presented the International Human Rights Award since 1995